vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 THE NEW PARTY 153

-verted it, at the eleventh hour into a Political League to protest against the Boycott and Swadeshi move- ments, to uphold the Bengal Partition and to praise Sir
+verted it, at the eleventh hour into a Political League to protest against the Boycott and Swadeshi move###ments, to uphold the Bengal Partition and to praise Sir
 B. Fuller to the skies, Mr. Tilak was rather delighted than vexed.
 He foretold that once the great Muslim Community was aroused, it would outstrip the Hindus in political demands.
-Of course, he severely con- demned the attitude of the Mahomedans on the occa- sion of the disturbances at Comilla and Jamalpur.
+Of course, he severely con###demned the attitude of the Mahomedans on the occa###sion of the disturbances at Comilla and Jamalpur.
-He fully approved of the Manifesto of fifteen Bengali leaders including (the Hon'ble Sir) Surendranath Ban- erjea which described how *' Hindu shops have been looted ; Hindu temples have been desecrated ; the images of Hindu deities have been defiled ; the Cutche^ eries of Hindu Zemindars ransacked ; Hindu women
+He fully approved of the Manifesto of fifteen Bengali leaders including (the Hon'ble Sir) Surendranath Ban###erjea which described how *' Hindu shops have been looted ; Hindu temples have been desecrated ; the images of Hindu deities have been defiled ; the Cutche^ eries of Hindu Zemindars ransacked ; Hindu women